Mohamed-khaled0/Bondi-Bootstrap-Project/README.md

-# Bondi - Responsive Landing Page Template
+# Nova - Responsive Landing Page Template

 Bondi is a modern and fully responsive landing page template designed to provide a sleek and user-friendly experience across various devices.
 This project is built using Bootstrap, HTML, and CSS, ensuring a consistent layout and design.